 Joe Loven’s Korner

-June 19, 2013 — Sixty-four years ago on June 19, 1949, I, Joe Loven along with my father and brothers attended the first-ever NASCAR race held at the old Charlotte (N.C.)
+June 19, 2014 — Sixty-five years ago on June 19, 1949, I, Joe Loven along with my father and brothers attended the first-ever NASCAR race held at the old Charlotte (N.C.)
 Speedway.
 Everybody came out that day to see exactly what stock car racing was all about.
 And let me tell you, boy, it sure was a dusty deal.
 Oh, you just wouldn’t believe how dusty it was at that first race at the fairgrounds.
 The dust was actually so bad that the flagman would have to periodically throw the caution flag to allow the dust to settle down so both the drivers could see to race and so fans could see what was going on.
 It was unreal.
 But, through the dust and all it was still quite a spectacle back in those days.
 I loved it, seeing the cars race around that track and hearing the sound of the horsepower.
 To a young boy, that was quite impressive.
 Boy, life was sure different back then.
-Volunteer Speedway is my pride and joy, and I do my best every Saturday to put on a good show at “The Gap” and give the drivers a good track to race on.
+Volunteer Speedway is my pride and joy, and I do my best every Saturday to put on a good show at “The Gap” for the fans and to give the drivers a good track to race on.

 Well, it looks like Joe Loven’s got the water truck stuck in the mud down against the inside wall between turns three and four.
 But look who’s on the scene to the rescue, it’s Super Late Model driver Chris Madden of Gray Court, S.C.
 Madden was present on June 14, 2013 competing in the Southern All Star Racing Series inaugural Scott Sexton Memorial 52, and “Smokey” took the $5,200 winner’s share of the purse back to the Palmetto State.